-The procedure to contract statutory marriage in Cameroon is routed in Section 18 of the African Charter on Human and People’s Rights (Ratification and Enforcement) by the Republic of Cameroon which provides for protection of family life.
+The procedure to contract marriage in Cameroon is routed in Section 18 of the African Charter on Human and People’s Rights (Ratification and Enforcement) by the Republic of Cameroon which provides for protection of family life.
 This is achieved principally by the sanctity of marriage.
-The law envisages 3 types of marriages namely; Traditional/Customary marriage; Church/Islamic marriage and Statutory Marriage in Cameroon.
-Statutory Marriage in Cameroon has become popular in recent times because the party seeking to dissolve the marriage must prove to the satisfaction of the Court that the marriage has broken down irretrievably.
+The law envisages 3 types of marriages namely; Traditional/Customary ; Church/Islamic and contract Marriage in Cameroon.
+Statutory Marriage in Cameroon has become popular in recent times because the party seeking to dissolve the marriage must prove to the satisfaction of the Court that it has broken down irretrievably.
 Moreover, in case of dissolution of marriage, the Matrimonial Causes Act provides for custody of the children of the marriage and settlement of property.

-The requirements for contracting a Statutory Marriage in Cameroon is provided by the Civil Status Registration Ordinance No: 81 -02 of 29th June 1981 as follows:
+The requirements as provided by the Civil Status Registration Ordinance No: 81 -02 of 29th June 1981 are as follows:

 - Publication of marriage notice at least 30 days before the marriage is contracted or a waiver of publication of marital banns.